master5o1/bbpress-post-toolbar-1/readme.txt

 == To Do ==

-* Enqueue the JS and such so it is printed really only when it is needed.
 * Clean some things.
 * Other things that I can't figure out yet.
 * Relax and have a cup of hot chocolate.